kirillzhosul/gofra/docs/advanced/function-attributes.md

 For more information what is FFI look into [FFI](./ffi.md) documentation

-## `global` attribute
+## `pub` attribute

-Function marked with `global` attribute are opposite to `extern` ones - they expose this function symbol to object file and allow other object files to link with it
+Function marked with `pub` attribute are opposite to `extern` ones - they expose this function symbol to object file and allow other object files to link with it